APPAM Membership is more than attending a conference.

 - Non-academic institutions receive five free Professional Memberships for staff.

-Fall Conference Onsite Benefits: Enjoy exclusive opportunities during the Fall Research Conference, such as complimentary interview space, affiliate reception space, PhD Program Fair, and discounted sponsorship opportunities.
+Fall Conference Onsite Benefits: Enjoy exclusive opportunities during the Fall Research Conference, such as complimentary interview space, an affiliate reception space, and discounted Career & PhD Program Fair and sponsorship rates.

 Community of Peers

-APPAM Communities: Propose a new APPAM Community group or serve as a chair for an existing Community.
-These groups meet virtually and in-person based on an element or idea such as religion, research type, geography and more.
-These Communities provide invaluable opportunity for connection and we encourage leadership within Institutional Members.
+APPAM Communities: Propose a new APPAM Community group or serve as a chair for one of these invaluable opportunities for connection.
+These groups meet virtually and in-person based on a shared affinity such as research type, identity, and more.

 E-Lists: APPAM strives to provide our members with access to a broad collection of tools, content, practical resources, and a smart and vibrant community of peers via the E-List Member Forum Communities.
 These groups serve as a platform to solicit the advice of your peers, benefit from their experience, and participate in ongoing conversations.